Longton, Staffordshire: Industry

 The district has a long history as a base for the pottery industry, such as Paragon China and Aynsley, and several major manufacturers still have a presence, along with Gladstone Pottery Museum.
 Roslyn Works, which adjoins the latter, is now home to several small-scale manufacturers of ceramics.

 Florence colliery, which opened in the 19th century, was one of the pits of the North Staffordshire Coalfield.
 It was connected underground to another pit at Hem Heath.
 It was closed in the 1990s.

+Belstaff of Longton is a garment manufacturer best known for producing waterproof jackets.
+Founded in Longton in 1924 by Eli Belovitch and his son in law Harry Grosberg, Belstaff produced all-weather jackets for motorcyclists, and was the first company to use waxed cotton.

 Landmarks

 Public buildings

 Longton Town Hall, which was completed in 1844 and was the local seat of government until 1910, was being stripped out by contractors when it was saved from demolition in 1986.

 Industrial buildings

 There are fewer than 50 surviving bottle ovens in the city of Stoke-on-Trent (and only a scattering elsewhere in the UK).
 The kilns of the Gladstone Pottery Museum, along with others in the Longton conservation area represent a significant proportion of the national stock of the structures.
 The bottle ovens of Longton have been promoted as a tourist attraction.

 In the 21st century, the condition of some of the bottle ovens has given cause for concern.
 A Stoke-on-Trent Ceramic Heritage Action Zone was created with the double function of regenerating Longton and surviving bottle ovens throughout the city.

+In addition to their industrial heritage, the industrial areas of Longton are filled with ghost stories linking them to their working class past with the Gladstone Pottery Museum, particularly, having featured on an episode of the TV program, Most Haunted.